PierreCrette/VideoDedup/README.md

-# 3i_analyse.py
+# 3j_analyse.py

-Program who scan duplicates, remove some false duplicates (same image 2 times in the same video file), group duplicates (for duplicate 1 hour video 60 duplicates will be found), and copy duplicates in the /img/ana-not-saved analyse folder.
+Program who scan duplicates, remove some false duplicates (same image 2 times in the same video file), group duplicates by video pairs, and copy duplicates in the /img/ana-not-saved analyse folder.

+1f_analyse -c followed by 1f_analyse -p is a good practice.

-3f_analyse foldersrc folderimg resultset [options]
+SYNTAX : 3analyse foldersrc folderimg findimagedupesresult [options]

--v=2           verbosity
+-v=n           verbosity.
+Default=1

--thread=2      number of threads to compute HD keys
+-threads=n     number of threads to use.
+Huge RAM usage.
+Default=2

--t=5           minimum number of similar images to declare a pair of video sources as duplicate.
+-t=n           minimum number of similar images to declare a pair of source as duplicate.

--tu=3          similarity of images vs unwanted to declare as unwanted.
+-tu=n          similarity of images vs unwanted to declare as unwanted.

--maxdiff=8     restrict results of CompareV2 on similarity < maxdiff.
-Less or equal to -t parameter of CompareV2.
-Choose a value around 8 for best results.
+-maxdiff=n     restrict results of findimagedupesresult on similarity < maxdiff

+-hdq=n         with n=2 fast 28x16, 3 (previous default) 50x40 little crop, 4 84x51 more crop, 5 84x51x3 colors (default)
+                 5 is suggested because there is far less false positives.
+The CPU impact is mitigated by multithreading.

--hdmaxdiff=50  recalculate high def 57x32 similarity to filter final resultset < hdmaxdiff.
-Choose a value around 100 for best results.
+-hdmaxdiff=n   recalculate high def 50x40 similarity keys to filter final resultset.
+                 Optimum range to test are : for hdq=1: 5-10, hdq=2: 15-30, hdq=3: 80-120, hdq=4: 150-300, hdq=5: 500-1500

--skiphd        skip the long HD key calculation.
-Use -maxdiff around 5 to avoid too much false positives.
+-skiphd        avoid the 2nd control of HD keys.
+Faster but more false positives.

 -out=file      output a new findimagedupesresult file without unwanted images to speed up next runs.

-You will have to archive unwanted  content also since they are no more in new resultset file.
+-tmp=file      to change from default /tmp.

--outhd=file    file used for caching file that keep HDdistance between 2 images.
-Default value is hddb.fp
+-outhd=file    cache file that keep HDdistance between 2 images.

 -ctrlref=False Will accept multiple occurence of a source in different sets.
-Risk of manual erasing both elements.
+Risk of erasing both elements.
 Performance and storage hit.
-Default=True.
-Use False after 90% duplicate erasing by first few runs.

 -fake          Will not copy source and image files in analyse folder.

-Usefull at beginning to feed caches, to generate clean (-out) file and to avoid HD calculation with open parameters.
+-uwfp          Stop after refreshing fingerprint cache of unwanted images.

+Other usage to check individual images and challenge the HD algorithm :

+-img=file      Source image to test.
+Temp image will be keep in /tmp folder.

+usage :

+3j_analyse -img=./images/video1.mp4/img0001.jpg -img=./images/video2.mp4/img0009.jpg

 Examples :

 1st run to clean up the resultset file, erase already known unwanted images and remove results on deleted source files : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=10 -out=resultset.v1 -fake

-2nd run to fill HD cache with main resultsets and to remove some duplicates (few false positives) : ./3h_analyse.py foldersrc folderimg resultset -t=15 -tu=7 -maxdiff=4 -hdmaxdiff=100
+2nd run to fill HD cache with main resultsets and to remove some duplicates (few false positives) : ./3h_analyse.py foldersrc folderimg resultset -t=15 -tu=7 -maxdiff=4 -hdmaxdiff=700

 3rd run to fill HD cache with other resultsets and to remove some duplicates (more false positives).
-Decrease -t and increase -maxdiff by small increment if your resultset is important : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=8 -hdmaxdiff=100
+Decrease -t and increase -maxdiff by small increment if your resultset is important : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=8 -hdmaxdiff=1000

-Last run to deal with remaining data (3 or more videos similars) : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=8 -hdmaxdiff=100 -ctrlref=False
+Last run to deal with remaining data : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=10 -hdmaxdiff=1500 -ctrlref=False

 # HOW TO